 Operating expenses comprise personnel and accommodation expenses in relation to the activities at the outlets and the various headoffices, IT expenses, other general and administrative expenses, as well as the amortization and impairment of acquisition-related intangible assets and goodwill.

 Trade and other receivables (excluding current part of held-to-maturity investments) minus trade and other payables.
 The level of working capital is related to the timing of the invoicing and payrolling processes (weekly or monthly).
 In addition, the payment terms we negotiate with clients and the effectiveness of our collection processes are equally important.
 Liabilities, such as social security charges, wage tax and value added tax are settled every month and in some countries on a quarterly basis.
 Payment terms are often determined by law and therefore difficult to influence.

 Dividend on ordinary shares divided by net income attributable to holders of ordinary shares before amortization and impairment of acquisition-related intangible assets and goodwill and one-offs after taxes.

 We measure productivity in three ways: (1) number of temporary workers per staff member (EW/FTE), (2) gross profit per staff member (GP/FTE), and (3) gross profit in relation to personnel expenses (GP/PE).

-The total year-on-year change in operating expenses as percentage of the decline in gross profit.
-We target at a recovery ratio of 50% in case gross profit declines.
+The total year-on-year change in operating expenses as a percentage of the decline in gross profit.
+We aim for a recovery ratio of 50% in case gross profit declines.